juju/docs/src/en/charms-constraints.md

 ## Setting, displaying, and updating constraints for an application

-An application's constraints are usually set at deploy time, with the `deploy` command.
-To deploy the 'mariadb' charm to a machine that has at least 4 GiB of
+Constraints at the application level can be set at deploy time, via the `deploy` command.
+To deploy the 'mariadb' charm to a machine that has at least 4 GiB of memory:
-memory:

 ```bash
 juju deploy mariadb --constraints mem=4G